storacha/specs/w3-aggregation.md

 ### `aggregate/offer`

-A Storefront principal can invoke a capabilty to submit an aggregate ready for offers.
+A Storefront principal can invoke a capabilty to offer an aggregate that is ready to be included in Filecoin deal(s).

 ```iplsch
 type AggregateOffer struct {